Research & Analysis Wing: Difference between Officer and Agent

 Training

+Basic Training

 Basic training consists of motivational talks and an introduction to the 'real' world of intelligence and espionage, as opposed to fiction.
 Common usages, tradecraft techniques and classification of information are taught.
 Case studies of other intelligence agencies are presented for study.
 The inductee is also taught the role of the country's foreign policy in the field.
 The recruit is made to specialise in a foreign language.
 Basic classroom training is imparted at the residential Training and Language Institute in Gurgaon.
 A multi-disciplinary school of economic intelligence is also being set up in Mumbai to train intelligence officers in investigating economic crimes like money laundering for terror purposes.
 They are also sent to top-tier institutions such as Jawaharlal Nehru University.

+Field Training

 After completing basic training the recruit is given field training.
-They learn the art of reconnaissance, making contacts, and, the numerous skills of operating an intelligence mission.
+They learn the art of reconnaissance, making contacts, and the numerous skills of operating an intelligence mission.
 During night exercises they are taught infiltration and exfiltration.
 They are instructed to avoid capture and if caught, how to face interrogation.
 At the end of the field training, the recruit is brought back to school.
 Before deployment in the field, they are given exhaustive training in self-defence and the use of technical espionage devices.
-Field and arms training is provided by the Indian Military Academy and the Border Security Force.
+Field and arms training is provided by the Indian Military Academy (IMA) and the Central Armed Police Forces (CAPF).
 Commando and explosives training are given to all recruits.
 They are also drilled in various administrative disciplines so that they could take their place in foreign missions without arousing suspicion.

 Training lasts for four years.
 It aims to make the inductees ready to set up their own network of informers, moles or operatives, or operate under the cover of an Embassy to gather information, as the task may require.
-The training model has been criticised as being 'archaic and too police-centric' and not incorporating 'modern technological advances in methods of communication'.
+In the past, the training model has been criticised as being 'archaic and too police-centric and not incorporating 'modern technological advances in methods of communication'.

-Shortage of staff

-R&AW has a severe shortage of employees.
-The number of personnel in 2013 was estimated to be 5,000 personnel.
-This represents a staff deficit of 40% below sanctioned strength.
-In 2013, The Hindu reported the organisation was short on management level staff by 130 and in specialized areas like technology there was also a huge shortage.
-In number of cryptanalysts, it was short by approximately 33%.
+Advanced Training

+Even after completing the field training, certain candidates who have performed exceptionally well during both Basic and Field training may be sent to friendly foreign countries for advanced espionage training and operational experience.
+For example, the former Chief of R&AW, C. D. Sahay, was sent to Israel for specialized training.